 - partnerships (for example, general partnership, professional partnership, limited partnership and limited joint-stock partnership);

 - limited companies (for example, limited liability company and joint-stock company).

-- professional partnership: A partnership formed by partners in order to practise a liberal profession as a company conducting business under its own name.
-A partner is not liable for the company’s liabilities that arise from the practising of a liberal profession by other partners in this company.
+- professional partnership: a partnership formed by partners in order to practise a liberal profession as a company conducting business under its own name.
+A partner is not liable for the company’s liabilities that arise from practising a liberal profession by other partners in this company.

 To succeed, a new business needs a sound commercial strategy and secure financing.

 Some standard requirements to be completed when setting up a business are the same as when opening a branch.

 Service point for businesses